The Buying Process

 Electricity: All services (electricity and water) are connected to your new home.
 An electricity meter reading along with your MPRN (your individual electricity meter number) will be provided to you on closing.
 Please note there is no gas at Richmond Rise.

 At this point you can continue the subscription with the provider we have used or open a new account with any of the other providers in the market.
 We recommend that you carry out some research as to who is the best value at the time of closing.

 Irish Water: We request you register directly with Irish Water https://www.water.ie/contact-us/.
 Currently there is no charge for the service but they do need to know who lives in the home in the event there are any issues with water quality or supply.

 Bins: You will need to open an account with a local refuse collection service provider.

-Internet and Telecoms: Your home is wired for internet and telephone, please contact the relevant supplier to make connection.
+Internet and Telecoms: Your home is wired for internet and telephone by Eir.

 For any addition questions or should you wish to report an issue we have a dedicated Customer Services Team.

 Please complete the online form and a member of the team will be in contact with you.

 We hope you have found the above information helpful.